-As part of the DBS clearance process you may also need to submit a self-disclosure form as detailed in Part 1.
+As part of the DBS clearance process you may also need to submit a self-disclosure form.
 Should you have any queries or concerns about this please email the DBS Team.
-Please note that the law in this area has recently changed (as of May 2013).

 You can also refer to this detailed government guidance.